htutwaiphyoe/mastering-javascript/Readme.md

 # The Definitive Guide

-This is docs and examples for JavaScript Book called "The Definitive Guide" By David Flanagan
+Notes for JavaScript Book called "The Definitive Guide" By David Flanagan

 ## Chapters